cgpotts/pypragmods/README.md

-Bayesian pragmatic models implemented in Python
+Bayesian pragmatic models in Python
 ==========

-# Models
+## Models

 * The basic Rational Speech Acts model of Frank and Goodman 2012
 * The lexical uncertainty model of Bergen et al. 2012